kudojp/StarBucksPromotionAnalysis/README.md

 When a person view a coupon, would the person accomplish it?
 ```

-**[NOTE]** This model'S purpose is only to predict whether a customer would complete the coupon or not.
-Whether issuing coupon to the customer would be beneficial to the company or not is not discussed here.
+**[NOTE]** This model can only predict whether a customer would complete the coupon or not.
+Whether issuing coupon to the customer would be beneficial to the company is not discussed here.
 For example, If a coupon which makes $1000 rewards is issued, almost all customers would accomplish it.
-It has to be decided what kind of coupon would attract a customer and also still beneficial to the company based on the behavior of customers without any coupon (which is not given in this dataset).
+It has to be decided what kind of coupon would attract a customer and also still beneficial to the company based on the behavior taken by the customer without any coupon (which is not given in this dataset).

 ## 4. Project Overview